andrewkchan/pytorch_mesh_renderer/README.md

 - `light_intensities`: a 3D tensor with shape `[batch_size, light_count, 3]`.
 The RGB intensity values for each light.
 Intensities may be above 1.
 - `image_width`: int specifying desired output image width in pixels.
 - `image_height`: int specifying desired output image height in pixels.
-- `specular_colors`: 3D float32 tensor with shape `[batch_size, vertex_count, 3]`.
+- `specular_colors`: (optional) 3D float32 tensor with shape `[batch_size, vertex_count, 3]`.
 The RGB specular reflection in the range `[0, 1]` for each vertex.
 If supplied, specular reflections will be computed, and both specular colors and shininess_coefficients are expected.
-- `shininess_coefficients`: a 0D-2D float32 tensor with maximum shape `[batch_size, vertex_count]`.
+- `shininess_coefficients`: (optional) a 0D-2D float32 tensor with maximum shape `[batch_size, vertex_count]`.
 The phong shininess coefficient of each vertex.
 A 0D tensor or float gives a constant shininess coefficient of all vertices across all batches and images.
 A 1D tensor must have shape `[batch_size]`, and a single shininess coefficient per image is used.
-- `ambient_color`: a 2D tensor with shape `[batch_size, 3]`.
+- `ambient_color`: (optional) a 2D tensor with shape `[batch_size, 3]`.
 The RGB ambient color, which is added to each pixel in the scene.
 If None, it is assumed to be black.
-- `fov_y`: float, 0D tensor, or 1D tensor with shape `[batch_size]` specifying desired output image y field of view in degrees.
+- `fov_y`: (optional) float, 0D tensor, or 1D tensor with shape `[batch_size]` specifying desired output image y field of view in degrees.
-- `near_clip`: float, 0D tensor, or 1D tensor with shape `[batch_size]` specifying near clipping plane distance.
+- `near_clip`: (optional) float, 0D tensor, or 1D tensor with shape `[batch_size]` specifying near clipping plane distance.
-- `far_clip`: float, 0D tensor, or 1D tensor with shape [batch_size] specifying far clipping plane distance.
+- `far_clip`: (optional) float, 0D tensor, or 1D tensor with shape [batch_size] specifying far clipping plane distance.

 #### Returns: